Sitting at your desk for several hours at a time can contribute to a sedentary lifestyle which can have adverse effects on your health.

 The VIVO is also a lot bulkier to move around than some of the other options on this list, however, it does come with transport wheels at the back to make this easier.

 Nonetheless, this product comes with an anti-fatigue mat built into the device and it can go up to 46.3 inches high, so if you need the extra height and budget is not an issue, give this one a try.

-Pros: Multi-award winning product, comes with anti-fatigue mat built into the device, features a front tilting seat to reduce tailbone numbness, large seat height range, high quality
+Pros: Quality brand, comes with anti-fatigue mat built into the device, features a front tilting seat to reduce tailbone numbness, large seat height range, high quality

 3. Varier Move Tilting Saddle Stool